 Incorporated in 1869, Gainesville was named in honor of General Edmund Pendleton Gaines, a noted commander in the Second Seminole War.
 During the latter part of the 19th century, the city and its county prospered, riding the success of the citrus and phosphate industries.
 The city's advantageous central location also made it a prime target of the burgeoning railroad industry.
 Although the early part of the 20th century brought the boll weevil and its devastating effect on cotton crops, the new century also brought construction of the University of Florida (1906), giving Gainesville a staple that would later prove vital in helping the city's economy weather the depression era.
 The university has also been a key factor in the continued prosperity of Gainesville during the latter half of the 20th century.
-Today, Gainesville boasts world class medical facilities, historic districts, new or newly-restored city buildings, and numerous cultural venues.
-Fittingly, Money Magazine in 1995 named Gainesville as the #1 best place to live in America.
+Today, Gainesville boasts world class medical facilities, historic districts, new or newly-restored city buildings and numerous cultural venues.

 Arts and Culture in Gainesville